-I have been making video games professionally since 1999.
-My creative focus was initially in visual arts before discovering delight inherent in creating and combining all kinds of creative pursuits with technology.
-My favorites include (but are not limited to) digital games, board-games, visual story-telling, writing, rocketry, teaching, experiential spaces, and music (both the loud and soft kind.)
+I have been making video games professionally for nearly 20 years.
+I have worked on commercial game teams and on small teams.
+My focus was initially focused on visual arts before discovering delight inherent in creating and combining my creative pursuits with technology.
+My favorites include (but are not limited to):

-My professional career began In 1999 during my pursuit of a bachelor's degree in digital media and animation at the Art Institute of Colorado.
-I was recruited by Electronic Arts for their internship program (then called EA Academy) so I left Colorado to intern as a game artist at EA's HQ studio in Redwood Shores, California.
-Upon graduation, I accepted an offer for a full-time position.
+My professional career began In 1999 while studying for my bachelor's degree in digital media at the Art Institute of Colorado.
+I scored an internship at Electronic Arts so I left Colorado to work as a Road Rash game artist at EAHQ in Redwood City, California.
+This led to a full-time position there.

 After a few years at EA I migrated from game art to level design.
-Games that my teams shipped include 007 James bond: Everything or Nothing, The Sims 2 and Godfather: The Game.
+Games I developed there include 007 James bond: Everything or Nothing, The Sims 2 and Godfather: The Game.
 I left EA in 2004 to work as a level designer on Tomb Raider: Legend.

 The goal of founding CiGDA was to build an active community of like-minded creatives.
 What started out as six developers in a downtown Denver cafe has grown into over 1,200 independent devs from across Colorado.
 The group continues to thrive through thanks to our original mission and goals as stated on the group's meetup page: